 Pink diamonds are extremely rare, and therefore very valuable, prized by consumers and collectors alike.
 Since the first reported discoveries of pink diamonds centuries ago, they have been found all over the world in spots as distant as India and Brazil.
-Since the late 1980s, the Argyle mine in Northwestern Australia has become the leading producer of pinks on the planet, generating over 90% of the world's supply.
-Argyle produced over 90% of the fancy pink diamonds sold on the market today, and is the sole source of the most rare and most significant pinks available today.
-Out of the over 30 million carats of rough mined at Argyle each year, less than 10,000 carats are pink, and less than 1,000 carats weighed more than 0.20ct in their rough form.
+Since the late 1980s, the Argyle mine produced over 90% of the fancy pink diamonds sold on the market today, and is the sole source of the most rare and most significant pinks available today.
+Out of the over 30 million carats of rough mined at Argyle each year, less than 10,000 carats are pink, and less than 1,000 carats weighed more than 0.20 ct in their rough form.

 The GIA recently wrote "Of the millions of diamonds mined each year, only .001 percent can qualify as fancy colors and only a handful can achieve the top grades of Intense and Vivid."
 Natural fancy color diamonds are already known as one as one the most extreme rarities in the world today.
 Of the color diamond family, pink diamonds are the second to rarest color found; so you can imagine how unique a high quality stone of this color actually is.

-All diamonds are assessed by the same four main attributes of diamond quality; color, cut, clarity, and carat weight.
-However, unlike white diamonds where the 4Cs are of the same importance, the color of a Fancy Color Diamond is the most significant characteristic of all.
+All diamonds are assessed by the same four main attributes of diamond quality; Cut, Color, Clarity and Carat.
+However, unlike colorless diamonds where the 4Cs are of the same importance, the color of a fancy color diamond is the most significant characteristic of all.

 The unique colors in the stones are caused by different trace minerals within the compound elements of the diamonds.
 Depending on the origin of the stones, meaning where it is from, certain minerals are more present - therefore increasing the presence of specific colors in certain areas.